-- A. A noncompetitive appointment in which an employee moves from one position to another position in the same class or related class with the same grade; or - B. A competitive appointment in which an employee moves to a position in a different class with the same grade.
+1. A noncompetitive appointment in which an employee moves from one position to another position in the same class or related class with the same grade; or

+2. A competitive appointment in which an employee moves to a position in a different class with the same grade.
+(NAC 284.106)

-"Trial period" means the 6-month or 1-year probationary period served by a permanent employee who has been promoted.
+"Trial period" means the 6-month or 1-year probationary period served by a permanent employee who has been promoted to a vacant position.
+(NAC 284.108)